Figure 1. Basalt. Credit: Mineral Information Institute.

 Figure 3.
 Basalt lava (glowing rock) oozes over basalt lava flow.
 Credit: U.S. Geological Survey.

 Basalt is a hard, fine-grained, dark-colored rock (Figure 1) of volcanic origin composed primarily of plagioclase feldspar, and pyroxene, together with other minerals (Figure 2), usually including olivine and ilmenite (an oxide of iron and titanium).
 It contains less than about 52% by weight of silica (SiO2), which results in a low viscosity (resistance to flow.)

-Because of basalt's low viscosity, basaltic lava can flow quickly and easily move more than 20 km from a vent.
+Because of basalt's low viscosity, basaltic lava (Figure 3) can flow quickly and easily move more than 20 kilometers from a vent.
 The low viscosity typically allows volcanic gases to escape without generating enormous eruption columns.
 Basaltic lava fountains and fissure eruptions, however, still form explosive fountains hundreds of meters tall.
 Basalt is erupted at temperatures between 1100° to 1250°C.